-4.4 Incident Report Distribution
+4.5 Incident Report Distribution

 a.
-Incident Report distribution via XML/web (available in the new protocol)
+Incident Report distribution via XML/web

-The data providers should distribute Incident Reports to the relevant Member States to comply with the legal requirements introduced by Articles 16.3 and 21.3 of Directive 2002/59/EC as amended.
+The data providers should distribute Incident Reports to the relevant Member States to comply with the legal requirements introduced by Articles 16.3 and 21.3 of the VTMIS Directive.

-In addition, data providers can request other Member States to carry out any appropriate inspection or verification as per Article 16.3 of the Directive 2002/59/EC through the Incident Report distribution process.
+In addition, data providers can request other Member States to carry out any appropriate inspection or verification as per Article 16.3 of the VTMIS Directive through the Incident Report distribution process.

 b.
-Consolidated distribution status presenting the distribution results (available in the new protocol)
+Consolidated distribution status presenting the distribution results c.
+Incident Report distribution supporting a failure management tool